mkirts/mkirts.github.io/essays/smartQuestions.md

 ## Questions, the smart way

 Stack Overflow is one of the biggest programming communities on the internet.
 It serves as more than just a place to have your questions answered; it serves as a forum, a site with a number of different answers and approaches to the same question, and a place filled with people who want to reach an end goal.
 That said, there was one smart question that I really did like, located at [Stack Overflow](https://stackoverflow.com/questions/63665377/mock-for-intersection-observer-in-jest-and-typescript).
-Attached below this paragraph is the source code that is provided by the user.
+Attached below this paragraph is the source code that is provided by the user as well as the comments made by the user.
 This question provides the correct title header while also providing source code to work with along problems (and maybe solutions) that the user has reported.
 What differentiates this from other questions, however, is the fact that the user has already found a workaround but wants to make the code a little more efficient.
 The answer on the question, in fact, does not redirect the user to another site or to another forum and instead looks for a more efficient way of fixing the code.

 ```
 If we use jest with typescript, which have an intersection observer used, the mocking of intersection observer will become hard.
 So far I'm at: